 UltraLink™-GX80 offers per-service QoS treatment of the transported traffic based on L1, L2 and L3 classifiers.
 Strict Priority (SP), Weighted Round Robin (WRR), Weighted Fair Queuing (WFQ) and Hybrid SP+WRR/WFQ scheduling schemes are cleverly applied to eight CoS / queues to enable the most suitable prioritization treatment for management and control plane traffic, while supporting revenue-generating service differentiation and assured critical service delivery for user plane traffic.
 Color-aware WRED is applied as means to gracefully manage potential queue congestion.
 Furthermore, ingress policing and egress shaping are applied to the incoming / outgoing service flows, allowing the definition and conformance of services to the desired characteristics.
 Hierarchical QoS is applied at the egress on a per queue and service level allowing the more effective, fine-grained QoS treatment of traffic.

-The Radio Link Quality Monitoring (RLQM) tool is functionality embedded in the UltraLink™-GX80 radio element.
+The Radio Link Quality Monitoring (RLQM) tool functionality is embedded in the UltraLink™-GX80 radio element.
 It monitors the propagation channel dynamics and identifies possible radio channel related problems.
-It helps determine link degradation causes such as: rain, pole structural instability, radio interference, etc. It allows to remotely and quickly identify and verify the cause of a link quality problem without on-site staff support presence or additional measurement equipment, improving the network manageability and availability by expediting the detection and resolution of a link quality problem.
+It helps determine link degradation causes such as: rain, pole structural instability, radio interference, etc. It allows to remotely and quickly identify and verify the cause of a link quality problem without onsite support staff presence or additional measurement equipment, improving the network manageability and availability by expediting the detection and resolution of a link quality problem.
 Thus, it increases the overall network quality and services availability and reduces the network operating costs and lost service revenues.

 The Radio Link Quality Monitoring tool offers the following functionality:

-The spectrum analyzer and frequency band auto-scanning features can further assist in the cause analysis, as well as, prove very useful at the link commissioning phase for the identification of interference from other active links.
+The spectrum analyzer and frequency band auto-scanning features can further assist in the cause analysis as well as prove very useful at the link commissioning phase for the identification of interference from other active links.
 This feature can be combined with the appropriate uniMS™ add-on module to enable network wide monitoring of the radio quality conditions of the installed links.

 UltraLink™-GX80 is a compact all-outdoor system that does not require IF cables or proprietary IDUs to deliver connectivity over the air.
 The UltraLink™-GX80 radio can connect directly to any client Base station / switch / router over standard Ethernet interface (or CPRI interface for C-RAN fronthauling) via SF|UTP and/or Optical Fibre Cables.
 As such, it minimizes the installation infrastructure/space requirements.
 Therefore links can be easily and quickly deployed benefiting the overall cost of installation.